< Back

 Conclusions:

 The potential of these technologies in the field of medicine is still largely unknown.
-At this stage, veterinary medicine is playing a very important role in the development of software and solutions that will also have an impact on the medical world.
+At this stage, veterinary medicine can play a very important role in the development of software and solutions that will also have an impact on the medical world.

 Back to the top of the page ^